reselbob/k8s-4-it-pros/day-2/day-2-review/README.md

  **The Assignment**

- You are assignment, should you decide to accept it, is to create a Pod on MiniKube with the name, `secret-messenger` that uses the image, `reselbob/secret-message:v1.0` to create a container that also has the name, `simple-messenger1=`.
-Also, when you create the pod, inject the environment variable, `DEVELOPER_NAME` into the container assigning your developer name to the environment variable.
+ Your assignment, should you decide to accept it, is to create a Pod on MiniKube with the name, `secret-messenger` that uses the image, `reselbob/secret-message:v1.0` to create a container that also has the name, `simple-messenger1`.
+Also, when you create the pod, inject the environment variable, `DEVELOPER_NAME` into the container and assign your developer name to the environment variable.

  Then after the pod is created, access container using the command,